Skip to Main Content

 The team operates in line with the UK’s Public Sector Internal Audit Standards.

-The team uses a risk-based planning methodology to produce an annual Audit Work Plan, in consultation with the Council’s chief officers and our Audit Committee.
+The team uses a risk-based planning methodology to produce an annual Audit Work Plan, in consultation with the Council’s chief officers and our Governance & Audit Committee.
 As well as this planned work, we undertake special investigations at the request of members of the senior leadership team.
+We also co-ordinate the National Fraud Initiative on behalf of the Council.

 The relationship between internal audit and external audit takes account of their differing roles and responsibilities.